Another victim of a mass shooting at a bar in Austin, Texas passed away on Monday, bringing the death toll to three.

 Officials said during a press conference Monday that a third victim is expected to be taken off life support sometime today.
 Two others are still in critical condition.

-The Austin Police Department later clarified the ages of the first two deceased victims, writing, “The deceased victims have been identified as 19-year-old Ryder Harrington and 21-year-old Savitha Shan.”
+The Austin Police Department first announced, “The deceased victims have been identified as 19-year-old Ryder Harrington and 21-year-old Savitha Shan.”

 Update Regarding West Sixth Street Shooting: